Passing Women are Quite Common

 Likewise, the present medicalized passing woman has been tamed with scientific and cultural explanations that fit her back into society.
 The specter of the disobedient woman is neutralized by explaining her existence as a medical anomaly and convincing her that she is not a woman after all.
 Trans theory and health care providers present her with a way to understand her suffering and a way to ease it.
 In exchange, she must put her body under the care and control of the medical establishment and pay for their services.
 Doctors, surgeons and pharmaceutical companies have stepped in to regulate this female strategy and profit from it.
 They turn our attempts at survival into a commodity they sell back to us.
 Such is life in a consumer-capitalist patriarchy.

 We not only conform but pay to conform.
 But then most women do.
 A woman who believes or decides that she must appear feminine to succeed socially and economically has to pay too, pay for the products and services to make herself feminine and pay with her time and energy.
 Most women are projecting an image around ourselves to survive and most of the time that image is what society thinks a woman should be, feminine.
 Many women use feminine presentation strategically, not because they find it personally satisfying.
-In this video, for example, Maria Catt talks about the economic and social factors behind her choice to look more gender-conforming.

 I know from my own experience that I get treated better when I’m seen as a man.
 Depending on where I am, being seen as a man or not can be the difference between being safe and fearing that my life is in danger, between being a person worthy of respect and being a freak.
 When I’m seen as a woman I can’t trust that I’ll be treated well.
 If I think I can be recognized as female, I get more anxious, edgy, ready myself for potential hostility.
 I have been screamed at, had my breasts grabbed and been otherwise molested for being the kind of woman I am.
 Nothing like this has happened in a while, thankfully, but my body remembers and reminds me when I go out.